marcelscruz/public-apis/CONTRIBUTING.md

 | [NASA](https://api.nasa.gov) | NASA data, including imagery | No | Yes | Yes |
 ```

+The URL must start with `http://` or `https://`.

-\* Currently, the only accepted inputs for the `Auth` field are as follows:
+Currently, the only accepted inputs for the `Auth` field are as follows:

 -   `OAuth` - _the API supports OAuth_
 -   `apiKey` - _the API uses a private key string/token for authentication - try and use the correct parameter_